silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_dns_reverse_record`
 {: #dns-rev-rec}

 Provides a single DNS reverse record managed on IBM Cloud Classic Infrastructure (SoftLayer).
-Record contain general information about the reverse record, such as the hostname, ip address and time to leave(ttl).
+Record contain general information about the reverse record, such as the hostname, ip address and time to leave.

 The IBM Cloud Classic Infrastructure (SoftLayer) object  [SoftLayer_Dns_Domain_ResourceRecord](https://sldn.softlayer.com/reference/datatypes/SoftLayer_Dns_Domain_ResourceRecord) is used for most create-retrieve-update-delete (`CRUD`) operations.